 Community Reintegration and Therapeutic

 ACCESS provides individualized comprehensive services to address the special needs of individuals on probation/parole, and those who have completed the IOPC program.
-Located at the Paul Elizondo Westside Clinic, ACCESS helps with mental health treatment, housing, employment, and linkage to resources to support successful re-entry and stability in the community.
+Located at the Paul Elizondo Adult Behavioral Health Clinic, ACCESS helps with mental health treatment, housing, employment, and linkage to resources to support successful re-entry and stability in the community.

 Community Reintegration (CRP)

-Another of Bexar County’s exemplary diversion programs, the Community Reintegration Program offers mentally ill offenders treatment as an alternative to incarceration.
+The Community Reintegration Program offers mentally ill offenders treatment as an alternative to incarceration.
 CRP is designed to identify and divert offenders with mental health issues from incarceration to treatment.
-A psychologist in the magistrate department screens individuals and, if mental illness is detected, the accused person is released on bond by the judge, on condition that the person participates in mental health treatment.
-The Center’s CRP case managers partner with these participants to help them earn and successfully complete probation in lieu of incarceration.
+A psychologist from the Magistrate’s office screens individuals for mental illness; if detected, the accused person is released on bond by the judge, on condition that the person participates in mental health treatment.
+The Center’s CRP case managers partner with participants to help them earn and successfully complete probation in lieu of incarceration.

-The Center provides psychiatric and nursing services and wraparound services for psychosocial rehabilitation, community referrals for medical and substance abuse treatment, peer support and social assistance.
+The Center provides psychiatric and wraparound services for psychosocial rehabilitation, community referrals for medical and substance abuse treatment, peer support and social assistance.
+Referrals for dual diagnosed clients are received through the Felony and Misdemeanor Drug Courts.
+This program serves adults ages 18-65.

 By rehabilitating non-violent offenders with substance abuse and mental health issues, drug courts reduce costs of confinement while we help people rebuild stable, productive lives.
-Because only 7 percent of drug court graduates find themselves back in jail, taxpayers save $10 for every dollar invested in drug courts.
 Participants are subjected to rigorous drug testing, probation visits, and 90 to 180 days of residential treatment.
 To graduate from the program, participants must attain a high school diploma or GED and secure full-time work.

 Genesis Program (TCOOMMI)